 The process means you have a smaller, tighter shank that fits better around your finger, with no signs that the ring has been modified.

 If the ring is too small, jewellers usually cut the bottom of the ring and add a small piece of metal to the shank.
 This is done meticulously to increase the size of the ring with no visual signs that it has been resized.

 This addition of extra metal means it will probably cost more to make your engagement ring or wedding ring larger than to make it smaller.

-Another method for resizing that you may have heard of is through stretching.
+Another method for resizing rings that you may have heard of is through stretching.
 While this method is okay for wedding rings and other rings without gemstones, it can damage the diamonds and gemstones found on engagement rings.
 Stretching the band can also lead to a thinning of the metal and distort the ring’s shape, which you should avoid for engagement rings.

 Sizing assistants can also be used to resize a ring.
 These are small balls that sit inside the shank of the ring to ensure the ring stays on your partner’s finger.
 Sizing assistants are usually fitted to rings that fit slightly too large and rotate on your finger.

+If you're unfamiliar with the process of ring resizing, you may be wondering how long does it take to resize a ring?
 It takes around one to two weeks to finish your ring resizing, but this will depend on the complexity of the work involved and the jeweller’s schedule.

-For simple rings without gemstones, the resizing process will be faster.
+For simple rings without gemstones, the ring resizing process will be faster.
 If your ring only needs to be adjusted by half a size or less, it may only take a few minutes for the jeweller to stretch the ring to the correct size.

 Every engagement and wedding ring is distinct, meaning there isn’t a set cost for having a ring resized.